AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 # tensor([[[1, 1],
 #          [2, 1]]])
 ```
-If we return the associated log probabilities of the same action map for the `Categoricalmap` with or without mask.
-You can see that the result is different, because without masking the log probabilities come from the joint probability of all the elements in the action map.
+Suppose we return the same action map's associated log probabilities for the `Categoricalmap` with or without the mask.
+In that case, you can see that the result is different because without masking, the log probabilities come from the joint probability of all the elements in the action map.
 ```python
 lp = mass_action_grid.log_prob(sampled_grid)
 print(lp)